Skip to main content

 Lee Summers is an award-winning actor, director, writer, and educator whose career spans Broadway, television, film, and higher education.
 He made his Broadway debut in the Tony and Grammy Award-winning original production of Dreamgirls, later returning for the Dreamgirls 20th Anniversary Concert alongside Audra McDonald, Billy Porter, and Heather Headley (available on all platforms).

 Summers began his acting training at Tennessee State University and has performed extensively on Broadway, Off-Broadway, and regionally.
-Screen credits include Blue Bloods, Boardwalk Empire, Law & Order, and Spike Lee’s NAACP Image Award–winning motion picture Malcolm X. His stage work includes Off-Broadway productions such as Little Ham and On Kentucky Avenue (AUDELCO nomination for Best Supporting Actor), collaborations with the Negro Ensemble Company, appearances at Yale’s Eugene O’Neill Festival, and he received the New York Bistro Award for his solo performance Winds of Change.
+Screen credits include Blue Bloods, Boardwalk Empire, Law & Order, and Spike Lee's NAACP Image Award–winning motion picture Malcolm X. His stage work includes Off-Broadway productions such as Little Ham, On Kentucky Avenue, and Just A Night Out, presented at National Black Theatre in association with the Negro Ensemble Company; appearances at the Eugene O'Neill Theater Center's festival at Yale University; and the Bistro Award for his solo performance Winds of Change.
+He also appeared alongside Oscar winner Estelle Parsons in a special performance of Miss Margarita's Way at Symphony Space.
 He has also performed alongside Broadway legends at Carnegie Hall.

-His new musical The Funkentine Rapture is currently in development following a 29-hour industry reading in 2025 directed by Tony Award winner James Monroe Iglehart and is moving toward workshop production.
+His new musical The Funkentine Rapture is currently in development following a 29-hour industry reading in 2025 directed by Tony Award winner James Monroe Iglehart, with music direction by Lon Hoyt (Hairspray), and is moving toward workshop production.

 At NYU Steinhardt, Summers teaches Acting for Singers at the graduate and undergraduate levels and maintains an international private coaching studio, training performers from Shanghai to Seoul.
-He has also served as a recurring guest director at BerkleeNYC.
+He also serves as a recurring guest director at BerkleeNYC.

-Summers began his undergraduate studies at Tennessee State University and later earned his BA from SUNY Empire State College and an MFA in Musical Theatre Writing from NYU Tisch School of the Arts.
-He is a member of AEA, SAG/AFTRA, SDC, and DG.
-For more information, please visit: leesummersshows.com
+After beginning his studies at Tennessee State University, he earned his BA from SUNY Empire State College and his MFA in Musical Theatre Writing from NYU Tisch School of the Arts.
+He is a member of AEA, SAG-AFTRA, SDC, and DG.
+For more information, please visit: leesummersshows.com.